Failing to Take Flight

 Ghostrunner is further hampered by a bevy of technical issues.
 On PlayStation 4, the game suffers from stuttering and screen tearing; though far from unbearable, it’s certainly noticeable.
 The game also has some nasty bugs.
 In one early-game level, the path forward became inaccessible due to a pair of floor fans that wouldn’t activate.
 It took several hard resets to get them to work as intended, and even then, I found my game crashing periodically.

 This brings me to perhaps the most aggravating point of all: saving.
 While Ghostrunner provides ample checkpoints throughout a level, the game doesn’t actually save during these points.
 Upon dying, you’ll respawn at the newest checkpoint, no problem.
 But if you quit the game and return later, you’ll be forced back to the start of the level.
-Worse yet, the game never properly explains this to players—ensuring that almost everyone will lose progress at some point or another.
+Worse yet, the game never properly explains this to players—ensuring that almost everyone will lose progress at one point or another.

-Ghostrunner is a game of exciting highs and extremely low lows.
+Ghostrunner is a game of exciting highs and extreme lows.
 When its controls click, it offers a thrilling parkour platforming experience.
 But these moments aren’t worth contending with its frustrating combat and aggravating bugs.
 If you’re an enthusiast for first-person platformers and can overlook a glaring lack of polish, Ghostrunner may have some limited value.
 For all else, there are other genre titles more deserving of your time.

 This Ghostrunner review originally appeared on DarkStation.com, where the game was awarded 3 of 5 stars.